The personal loan is one of the most versatile financial tools available. You can use it on nearly everything.

 These projects will make your home more enjoyable to live in, but they’ll also potentially boost its value.
 If you ever sell your home in the future, or if you ever want to leverage your home’s equity to get a loan, then a home improvement project could offer solid returns.

 Home improvements aren’t cheap, though.
-Whether or not you have cash saved up for improvements, a personal loan could provide the funds you need to see your home improvement plans through.
+Whether or not you have cash saved up, a home improvement loan could provide the funds you need for your project plans through.

 Now, personal loans are likely your best option only if you have little equity in your home and a lower credit score.
 It will be hard to borrow against your home when you don’t “own” much of it in the first place.
 Plus, there are personal loans for bad credit that make it easy to fund your home improvement projects if your credit score has taken a hit recently.